-Cyclone Idai impact: Cyclone Idai brought massive destruction and loss of life to the central region of Mozambique.
-The scale of the disaster has generated an urgent need for rapid, efficient and effective humanitarian action in support of the Government-led response.
+Cyclones Idai and Kenneth impact: Both cyclones brought massive destruction and loss of life to the central and northern regions of Mozambigue.
+The scale of the disasters generated an urgent need for rapid, efficient and effective humanitarian action in support of the Government-led response.
 The need for a step-change was reflected in the activation of an Inter-Agency Standing Committee (IASC) Humanitarian System-Wide Scale-Up, activation of IASC clusters and designation of a Humanitarian Coordinator and Deputy Humanitarian Coordinator.
-At the same time, the highly complex displacement patterns caused by the Cyclone Idai weather system have generated an urgent need to better inform humanitarian action with an in-depth understanding of population movements, family separation and the situation in people's areas of origin.
-The impact of Cyclone Idai - including loss of power and mobile networks - has made communicating with communities even more challenging, with telecommunications and radio infrastructure damaged and disrupted.
+At the same time, the highly complex displacement patterns caused by both Cyclones Kenneth and Idai have generated an urgent need to better inform humanitarian action with an in-depth understanding of population movements, family separation and the situation in people's areas of origin.
+The impact of the cyclones - including loss of power and mobile networks - has made communicating with communities even more challenging, with telecommunications and radio infrastructure damaged and disrupted in all affected districts.

-- Strengthen humanitarian coordination at national and local level to respond to flood- and cyclone-related emergency needs. - · Facilitate joint assessments and response planning. - Promote accountability to, and two-way communication with, affected people and strive to meet their information needs, including through the use of radio as a key communication modality. - Roll out Displacement Tracking Matrix (DTM) to support information gathering on the service needs, provision and gaps at site level throughout all affected areas. - Carry-out an initial baseline assessment of displaced and affected communities including origin, needs, services, gaps and detailed demographics for use in partner programming. - Undertake mobility tracking of population movements for return, relocation and cross border dynamics where applicable.
+• Strengthen humanitarian coordination at national and local level to respond to flood- and cyclone-related emergency needs.

+• Facilitate joint assessments and response planning.

+• Promote accountability to, and two-way communication with, affected people and strive to meet their information needs, including through the use of radio as a key communication modality.
-\$750k

-Manuela Muianga manuela.muianga@undp.org
+• Roll out Displacement Tracking Matrix (DTM) to support information gathering on the service needs, provision and gaps at site level throughout all affected areas.

+• Carry-out an initial baseline assessment of displaced and affected communities including origin, needs, services, gaps and detailed demographics for use in partner programming.

+• Undertake mobility tracking of population movements for return, relocation and cross border dynamics where applicable.

+\$9.0 MILLION

+Drought Drought \$0.75M Idai \$5M Kenneth \$3.3M

+200k

+OF MEMBERS